ArfNtz/lex/README.md

 There are two examples further down, one for a mathematical langage, and one for a markdown langage.

+**features**

+- works for the dictionary you define, i.e. the langage you define.
+- Swift's syntax allows to do this in a simple and short way.

 In other words, `lex` is a <a href="https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization">'tokenizer'</a> that works with regular expressions.
 'Tokenisation' is the first step for lexical analysis. `lex` is only around 30 lines of code, but it's a template code.
-That means it should be isolated for reuse because it **works for the dictionary you define**, i.e. **the langage you define**.
-Swift's syntax allows to do this in a simple and short way.
+That means it should be isolated for reuse because

 After `lex`, a following step could apply an algebra to the identified langage elements.
 An algebra defines operators.
 Operators have a priority, a number of operands, and can be postfix/prefix/infix with its operands.
 We should identify operators within our langage elements, and reorder the elements according to the operators characteristics, in order to obtain a 'Reverse Polish Notation' : operands followed by operator ... .
 After this 'RPN' transformation, our original text could be used as a program in a state machine ...